Annapolis office, Washington Suburban Sanitary Commission, 7 State Cicle, Annapolis, Maryland, December 2016. Photo by Diane F. Evartt.

+Sewage Treatment.
 Much of the sewage from the Commission service area is carried by trunk sewers into the District of Columbia and treated at the regional Blue Plains Pollution Control Plant in Washington, DC.
-Six other sewage disposal plants are operated by the Commission: in northern Montgomery County at Seneca Creek, Hyattstown, and Damascus; and in Prince George's County at Piscataway Bay (Accokeek), Upper Marlboro (Western Branch), and near Laurel (Parkway Waste Water Treatment Plant).
+Six other sewage disposal plants are operated by the Commission.
+Three are in northern Montgomery County at Seneca Creek, Hyattstown, and Damascus.
+The three plants in Prince George's County include the Piscataway Wastewater Treatment Plant at Piscataway Bay (Accokeek); and one each at Upper Marlboro (Western Branch), and near Laurel (Parkway Waste Water Treatment Plant).

 The Commission's annual budget is subject to joint approval by the Montgomery County Council and the Prince George's County Council.